-- New plantings, including their layout to be provided in any road reserves and municipal reserves. - A detailed planting schedule of all proposed trees, shrubs and groundcovers, including botanical names, common names, pot sizes, sizes at maturity and quantities of each plant.
-The plant schedule must be consistent with adjoining sites where roads are continued through. - d.
-The proposed road reservation widths and the treatment of interfaces with surrounding road reserves, including areas within the road reserves set aside for the retention of existing vegetation. - e.
-The removal of existing disused structures, foundations, pipelines or stockpiles and the eradication of weeds. - f.
-The implementation of any landscape principles and guidelines contained in any relevant Precinct Structure Plan. - g.
-The public open space area to be provided within the development, including the embellishment works within the public open space. - h.
-All pathway locations, including linking pathways to neighbouring estates, within the drainage buffer, reserve and other relevant reserves. - i.
-Vehicle exclusion mechanisms to the satisfaction of the Responsible Authority.
+- d.
+The proposed road reservation widths and the treatment of interfaces with surrounding road reserves, including areas within the road reserves set aside for the retention of existing vegetation. - The removal of existing disused structures, foundations, pipelines or stockpiles and the eradication of weeds. - The implementation of any landscape principles and guidelines contained in any relevant Precinct Structure Plan. - g.
+The public open space area to be provided within the development, including the embellishment works within the public open space. - All pathway locations, including linking pathways to neighbouring estates, within the drainage buffer, reserve and other relevant reserves. - i.
+Vehicle exclusion mechanisms to the satisfaction of the Responsible Authority. - i-j.
+Bin collection locations on the north-south portion of Thom Road for lots 19, 20, 27 and 28 to ensure waste vehicles can collect bins without reversing.